webrecorder/warcio.js/README.md

 `warcio.js` can also be used in Node.
 Since 0.6.0 release, warcio uses native ESM modules and requires Node 18+.
 (Use warcio < 0.6.0 to support node 12+).

-warcio.js uses a number of web platform features, including CompressionStreams for gzip, that are now supported natively in Node 18.
+warcio.js uses a number of web platform features, including web streams API, that are now supported natively in Node 18.

 After installing the package, for example, with `yarn add warcio`, the above example could be run as follows: